Ryan Davies- The College, Merthyr Tydfil

 What are you thinking you’ll do with the bursary?

-I decided to relocate to Treforest this year to make getting to classes easier, so I may put it aside for rent.
-I’m also considering setting up a start-up business with support from the Enterprise Department here at USW.
-That £500 could help cover set-up fees and help get it off the ground so watch this space!
+I decided to relocate to Treforest during my studies to make getting to classes easier, so I may put it aside for rent.
+I also considered setting up a start-up business with support from the Enterprise Department here at USW.

 What comes next?